papjuli/my-first-blog/notes.md

 ### Django admin

 To add, edit and delete posts we've just modeled, we will use Django admin.
-Register the Post model by replacing `blog/admin.py` by:
+Register the Post model by replacing the contents of the file `blog/admin.py` by:

     from django.contrib import admin
     from .models import Post

     admin.site.register(Post)

-We can use Django admin through the browsert at `http://127.0.0.1:8000/admin/`, but first we need to create a superuser (it will prompt for username, email address and password (régi szá.)):
+We can use Django admin through the browser at `http://127.0.0.1:8000/admin/`, but first we need to create a superuser (it will prompt for username, email address and password (régi sz.á.)):

     python manage.py createsuperuser